department-of-veterans-affairs/va.gov-team/teams/vsa/teams/authenticated-experience/product-outline.md

 ### KPIs

 - Increase the amount of people who:
-  - Log in to VA.gov
+  - Log in to VA.gov.
-  - Verify their identities
+  - Verify their identities.
-  - Manage their benefits online
+  - Manage their benefits online.
 - Reduce the amount of people who call in to the call center for status updates on claims and other information.
-- Reduce the amount of time it takes to complete tasks in the authenticated experience
+- Reduce the amount of time it takes to complete tasks in the authenticated experience.
+- Increase the amount of people who navigate to tools via the logged-in homepage and logged in navigation.